Mississippi State University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Mississippi State, approximately 53% of students took out student loans averaging $6,916 a year.
-That adds up to $27,664 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Mississippi State, approximately 52% of students took out student loans averaging $7,297 a year.
+That adds up to $29,188 over four years for those students.

 How Much Money Do Mississippi State Graduates Make?students who graduate with a bachelor's degree from Mississippi State make about $40,200 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $39,802 per year.
-Also, graduates in your major field may make more.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+However, certain majors may produce higher-paying graduates.

 Location of Mississippi State University